Skip to content

 Frequently asked questions

-Why do okaki and arare puff but senbei doesn't?
+Why do okaki and arare puff but senbei stays flat?

 Sources & references

-3. Wikipedia.
-Glutinous rice. https://en.wikipedia.org/wiki/Glutinous_rice — amylopectin starch composition and puffing chemistry.
+5. Wikipedia.
+Glutinous rice. https://en.wikipedia.org/wiki/Glutinous_rice: amylopectin starch composition and puffing behavior.

 Discover the Beika Collection